 Do Meccano gears and pulleys come with the required fixing screws?

-All the gears and pulleys come without grub or set screws.
+All the gears, pulleys and brassware are supplied without grub or set screws.
 These can be ordered separately.
 Most people prefer using standard grub screws (Part Number 69a), these are headless screws and give a nice tidy finish.
 These are available with either the standard slotted or more the recent 2mm Allen head.
 If you are in a situation where clearances around the boss are very tight a short or flush grub screw (Part Number 69c) may be used.
 These fit flush with the boss when tight.
 If you require extra thread length (for instance to connect some other part), or the part in question has a ½" diameter boss (Part numbers 95, 95b, 27b & 19c) then you can use long grub screws (Part Number 69b).
 Brass set screws (Part Number 69) may also be used in all bosses where clearances and appearance are not critical.